alephium/build-smart-contracts-in-ralph/docs/index.md

 Testing is essential to ensure the functionality, quality and security of any software products.
 This is especially true when it comes to smart contracts development because once deployed, smart contracts are much more difficult, if possible, to update compared to traditional software, and bugs in them can potentially lead to significant financial losses.

+Testing smart contracts can be challenging, but Alephium provides comprehensive support for both unit and integration testing.
+Unit tests can be written directly in Ralph or in TypeScript using the Web3 SDK, while integration tests are fully supported through the Web3 SDK.

+The unit testing framework in Ralph is currently experimental, best suited for testing pure functions.
+For more complex contract interactions and end-to-end scenarios, the Web3 SDK offers a more mature and flexible testing environment.

-Testing smart contracts can be challenging.
-Alephium's Web3 SDK makes the following opinionated design decisions when it comes to its testing framework:
+Alephium's Web3 SDK makes the following opinionated design decisions for its testing framework:

 - Both unit tests and integration tests are important.
 Although the distinction between them can be blurry, the test framework defines integration tests as the tests that require smart contracts under test to be deployed, whereas unit tests do not
 - Test code should be clean and maintainable, just like any other code.
 The Web3 SDK automatically generates testing boilerplates to simplify the process of writing and maintaining test cases